Study in New York

 Columbia University in the City of New York

 Colombia University is also a part of the Ivy League conference.
-Like NYCNYU, Colombia University is located inside New York City.
-Offering students one of the best educations in the country while they experience life inside one of the United States’ biggest cities, Colombia is hard opportunity to pass up.
+Like NYU, Colombia University is located inside New York City.
+Offering students one of the best educations in the country while they experience life inside one of the United States’ biggest cities, Colombia is a hard opportunity to pass up.
 Colombia is New York State’s oldest institution of higher education, and the country’s fifth oldest over all.
 With an enrollment number around 28,000 students, around 6,500 are international.
 Columbia University is mostly known for its graduate programs; around 70% of students are in graduate programs.

 If you have already made the decision to study abroad in the US, then your next decision is all about location, and New York is a fantastic choice.
 With no shortage of city life experiences, historical sites, and great people, this state is worth your considerations.
 If you make the decision to study abroad in New York, you will not regret it.